zahrakhalilzadeh/LA558_Zahra_Khalilzadeh/FinalProject/ProjectProposal.md

 ## Technology: proposed to use to complete the project

-The project proposes to use web mapping technology such as R or Tableau to visualize crop yields across different regions over time.
-Also, to generate 3 maps that show 2018 corn yield of Iowa counties along with average precipitation, average solar radiation, and average temperature through the growing season.
-R will be used to do 3-way ANOVA analysis and create box plots.
+The project aims to leverage web mapping technology, such as R or Tableau, to visualize the changes in crop yields across different counties of Iowa over time.
+The project also intends to generate three maps that depict the 2018 corn yield of Iowa counties along with the average precipitation, solar radiation, and temperature during the growing season.
+Additionally, R will be utilized to perform a three-way ANOVA analysis and create box plots.

 ## Data: